 The hotel’s excellent facilities include a spa, an outdoor swimming pool, and an a la carte restaurant where you can enjoy their Signature breakfast.

 Best of all, Rydges boasts beautiful views.
-Not many Townsville things to see can beat waking up to sunrise over the iconic Castle Hill and the marina from the comfort of your stylish hotel room.
+As far as Townsville things to see, you cannot beat waking up to sunrise over the iconic Castle Hill and the marina from the comfort of your stylish hotel room.

 Click here for more information or to book